 Enroll Your Child in Guided Meditation for Teens Today

 In conclusion, unlike medication, meditation has no dangerous side effects.
-It’s free, and can be practiced anytime.
+It’s free and can be practiced anytime.
 And it works.
 Furthermore, this is why mindfulness practice is an essential part of the Newport Academy curriculum.
 Consequently, we hope to see it more commonly prescribed for teens.
 Doctors, mental health professionals, and recovery experts must note the significance of this tool.
-Contact Newport Academy today to get your child enrolled in a powerful, effective meditation classes.
+Meditation and mental health can create long-term healing for years to come.

 Jamison Monroe, Jr., is the Founder and CEO of Newport Academy.